It would be a huge understatement to say that hospitality and entertainment have taken a battering this year.

 More Useful Links

-If you found this article on hospitality resume sample useful, you might also like:
+If you found this article on Hospitality Management resume sample useful, you might also like: